“Am I fat?”

 “Whether your child is overweight or simply thinks she has a weight problem, it’s a common concern.
 And as a parent, it can be a tricky thing to address,” says Rosa Cataldo, DO, director of the Healthy Weight and Wellness Center at Stony Brook Children’s Hospital in Stony Brook, New York.

-No matter your child’s size, there are a lot of ways you can talk about weight without hurting his feelings and help him find ways to be healthy.
+No matter your child’s size, there are a lot of ways you can talk about weight without hurting their feelings and help them find ways to be healthy.
 Here are six smart strategies every parent should know.

 Don’t try to have a “big talk.”

 That’s also true if you suspect your child is overweight.
-If she doesn’t bring up her size with you, “Consider scheduling a checkup for her with her doctor,” Cataldo advises.
-A health professional can tell you if her weight actually puts her health at risk and, if so, what you can do about it.
+If they don’t bring up their size with you, “Consider scheduling a checkup for her with her doctor,” Cataldo advises.
+A health professional can tell you if their weight actually puts their health at risk and, if so, what you can do about it.

 Swap statements for questions.